Ncdu

 ncdu (NCurses Disk Usage) is a disk utility for Unix systems.
 Its name refers to its similar purpose to the du utility, but ncdu uses a text-based user interface under the [n]curses programming library.
 Users can navigate the list using the arrow keys and delete files that are taking up too much space by pressing the 'd' key.
+It provides a swift and efficient way to view directories that are taking up disk space, and was primarily meant for remote shells.
+It runs on UNIX-based systems, such as Linux, BSD, and POSIX.
+Users can install ncdu by running a package manager command in their terminal emulator (i.e. for Debian-based systems, apt install ncdu).
 Version 1.09 and later can export the file listing in JSON format.

 ncdu was developed by Yoran Heling to learn C and to serve as a disk usage analyzer on remote systems over ssh.
 Version 2.0 of the program brought a full rewrite in the Zig programming language.